syles-le/odin-recipes/README.md

 # odin-recipes
-A basic recipe site using HTML
+In this project I will create a basic recipe site.
+I am practicing HTML skills like the boilerplate, relative and absolute links, and tags.